 Just about anyone can experience feelings of jealousy, but each person is likely to process these feelings differently.
-When it comes to being jealous there are so many things which can spur this type of response from people.
-We each have our own unique triggers which can set of these emotions deep inside, and the first step to processing these feelings is recognizing them.
+When it comes to being jealous, so many things can spur this type of response from people.
+We each have our own unique triggers, which can set off these emotions deep inside, and the first step to processing these feelings is recognizing them.
 It is important to take the time to dive into those emotions and understand them well enough to figure out how to maintain a sense of control over this jealousy instead of allowing it to take over.

 INFJs actually can be a bit more prone to jealousy than some types, although this isn’t something they are proud of.
-INFJs are very personal people, who tend to keep a lot of their emotions and thoughts inside.
-They don’t feel comfortable sharing with most people and take a lot of time and patience for their walls to really come down.
-This can make it difficult for INFJs to accept or process certain emotions themselves, and so sometimes they can be more drawn to jealous behaviors and emotions.
+INFJs are very personal people who tend to keep a lot of their emotions and thoughts inside.
+They don’t feel comfortable sharing with most people, and it takes a lot of time and patience for their walls to really come down.
+This can make it difficult for INFJs to accept or process certain emotions themselves, so sometimes, they can be more drawn to jealous behaviors and emotions.

 What Makes Them Jealous

 When the INFJ cares about someone deeply, they take this connection very seriously.
-There are few people who the INFJ truly lets in and shows all of themselves to, and so they don’t want to lose these people from their lives.
+There are few people who the INFJ truly lets in and shows all of themselves to, so they don’t want to lose these people.
 Because of this desire to keep certain special people close, the INFJ can become unknowingly jealous of that person.
-This is something which can cause the INFJ to become more possessive than they like or want to admit, towards the people they care for the most.
-They might find themselves getting angry at this person, without fully realizing why they are lashing out or becoming frustrated with them.
-The INFJ just doesn’t like feeling distanced from the people they care about most, and so this distant feeling makes them uneasy.
+This is something that can cause the INFJ to become more possessive than they like or want to admit towards the people they care for the most.
+They might find themselves getting angry at this person without fully realizing why they are lashing out or becoming frustrated with them.
+The INFJ doesn’t like feeling distanced from the people they care about most, so this distant feeling makes them uneasy.
 They might be afraid of abandonment and afraid of having these special people taken away from them.
 The INFJ becomes jealous mostly out of fear- fear that they will lose the people who are most important to them.
 They just don’t want those connections slipping away and value them so deeply, which can cause them to act out in ways they are not proud of.

-INFJs can also become a bit envious of their loved ones other friends and connections.
-They want to feel important to these people and so they find themselves feeling a bit jealous when they are happy spending time with someone else.
-While the INFJ knows this isn’t the most rational feeling to experience, they have a hard time even realizing where it is coming from.
-They just become anxious about the idea of losing someone who has seen them for who they are, and who accept what they see.
-When the INFJ feels like the things they love are being threatened then they have a hard time not experiencing this jealousy, sometimes stronger than even they realize or can accept.
+INFJs can also become a bit envious of their loved one’s other friends and connections.
+They want to feel important to these people, so they find themselves feeling a bit jealous when they are happy spending time with someone else.
+While the INFJ knows this isn’t the most rational feeling to experience, they have difficulty even realizing where it is coming from.
+They just become anxious about the idea of losing someone who has seen them for who they are and who accepts what they see.
+When the INFJ feels like the things they love are being threatened, then they have a hard time not experiencing this jealousy, sometimes stronger than even they realize or can accept.

 How They Cope